Way of the Taiping: Origins

-The Way of the Taiping originated in the reign of Emperor Shun of Han of the Eastern Han Dynasty (126-144).
+The Way of the Taiping originated in the reign of Emperor Shun of Han of the Eastern Han dynasty (126–144).
 A Fangshi named Gan Ji (Some later histories referred to him as Yu Ji) claimed that he received a divine book called the Taiping Qingling Shu (太平清領書) from a pond in Quyang County, and thereafter started to build elaborate temples and established rituals like the burning of incense and the reading of Taoist manuscripts.
-He also treated the people's (Baixing) illnesses with burnt Fulu mixed with water, and he became very popular amongst them.
+He also treated the people's (Baixing) illnesses with burnt Fulu mixed with water, which increased his notoriety.
 According to the Book of Later Han, during the reign of Emperor Shun (r.
 125–144), Gong Chong (宮崇), one of Gan Ji's disciples, submitted the Taiping Qingling Shu to the emperor, but did not receive substantial attention.
 Gong Chong's disciple Xiang Kai tried the same, but his efforts also faltered.
 Later on, the book fell into the hands of Zhang Jue, who established the Way of the Taiping.

 Later Developments

 Zhang Jue from Julu Commandery, having obtained the Taiping Qingling Shu, declared himself "Great Teacher" (大賢良師), preached to his disciples and treated peoples' illnesses.
 He quickly became popular, as he sent his eight disciples around the country, using the "Kind Way" (善道) to preach to the commoners, and within ten years had followers numbering 100,000, across eight Provinces: Qing Province, Xu Province, You Province, Ji Province, Jing Province, Yang Province, Yan Province, and Yu Province.
-Zhang Jue split his followers into 36 "Fang"s (directions), with the bigger Fang having over 10,000 each, while the smaller Fangs having 7,000 people.
+Zhang Jue split his followers into 36 "Fang"s (directions), with the bigger Fangs having over 10,000 each, while the smaller Fangs having 7,000 people.
 He and his brothers gave themselves titles: Zhang Bao was the "General of Land" (地公將軍), Zhang Liang was the "General of the People" (人公將軍); and Zhang Jue was the "General of Heaven" (天公將軍).
 The Way of the Taiping acted like a military organisation thereafter.